catmaid/CATMAID/sphinx-doc/source/alternative_install.rst

 to the WSGI server defined before.
 An the last location block allows the execution of PHP scripts.
 Note that you need to replace in the PHP block *<CATMAID-path>* as well.

+To use this configuration when CATMAID liles on the domain's root, just remove `/catmaid` from every location block.

 Gevent run script
 #################